HOME |

 identity is one’s psychological understanding of self.

-It is defined in terms of perceptions, and self
+It is defined in terms of perceptions, and self concept.

-person's gender identity matches their sex/gender at
+(girl).
+If a person's gender identity matches their

-third-gender.
+two-spirit, or third-gender.

 Social